laurachapman/hello-cooking/README.md

 ```

 ## Running
-From the hello-cooking directory, run
+From your hello-cooking directory, run
 ```bash
 python main.py
 ```